CHRISCARLON/n3gb-rs/README.md

 1. decode_hex_identifier — Decodes the Base64 string back into center_x, center_y, and zoom.
 2. create_hexagon — Draws 6 vertices around the center at the radius for that zoom level.

-How polygons maintain the offset structure
+How polygons maintain the offset structure?

-They don't care nor need to know about it.
+1. They don't care nor need to know about it.

-The offset was already applied when hex_to_point calculated the center.
+2. The offset is applied when hex_to_point calculates the centre.

-The center coordinates themselves contain the offset.
+3. The centre coordinates themselves contain the offset.

-So create_hexagon just draws around whatever center you give it — the tiling works automatically because all centers were calculated using the same offset rules.

 ## Lib currently has two main entry points